rio-k9/JQuery-Basic-Image-Gallery-Template/README.md

 # JQuery-Image-Gallery-Guide-

+master branch --> A template for a popup image gallery.
+Similar to the one used in my portfolio at www.riokarim.com.

-A simple template for creating an image gallery
+simpleGallery branch --> A template for a simple and static image gallery.